jazzband/django-two-factor-auth/README.rst

 Settings
 ========
 ``TWO_FACTOR_SMS_GATEWAY`` (default: ``None``)
-    Which module should be used for sending text messages.
+    The module that should be used for sending text messages.

 ``TWO_FACTOR_CALL_GATEWAY`` (default: ``None``)
-    Which module should be used for making calls.
+    The module that should be used for making calls.

+``TWO_FACTOR_PATCH_ADMIN`` (default: ``True``)
+    Whether the admin should be patched to use the two-factor authentication method.
+Disabling this setting would allow circumventing two-factor authentication.

 Gateway ``two_factor.gateways.fake.Fake``
 -----------------------------------------